dougcodez/WireZ/README.md

 ## Download

-The link to download WireZ can be found [Here](https://www.spigotmc.org/resources/⚡-wirez-a-multi-platform-diagnostics-tool-lightweight-optimizable-⚡.100188/) (Thread needs an update overall).
+The link to download WireZ can be found [Here](https://www.spigotmc.org/resources/⚡-wirez-a-multi-platform-diagnostics-tool-lightweight-optimizable-⚡.100188/).
 It supports spigot, bungeecord, velocity, and velocity4